 04. Real Property.
-Real property used as a collateral bond must be a perfected, first lien security interest in real property located within the State of Idaho, in favor of the Idaho Department of Lands, which meets the requirements of this Chapter.
-The following information must be submitted for real property collateral: ()
+Real property used as a collateral bond must be a perfected, first lien security interest in real property located within the state of Idaho, in favor of the state of Idaho, which meets the requirements of these rules using a deed of trust form acceptable to the Department for all lands 40 acres or less, or a mortgage form approved by the Department.

 a.
-The following information must be submitted for real property collateral: ()
+The following information must be submitted for real property collateral: ( i.

-i.
 The value of the real property.
-The property shall be valued at the difference between the fair market value and any reasonable expense anticipated by the Department in selling the property.
-The fair market value shall be determined by a market analysis that may be conducted by an appraiser or appraisers or qualified agent proposed by the operator.
-The appraiser or appraisers shall be selected by the Department.
-The Department may reject any appraiser proposed by the operator.
-The appraisal shall be expeditiously made, and a copy sent to the Department and the operator.
-The expense of the appraisal shall be borne by the operator.
-The real property shall be appraised every three (3) years;

-ii.
-A description of the property and a site improvement survey plat to verify legal descriptions of the property and to identify the existence of recorded easements. ()
+The property will be valued at the difference between the fair market value and any reasonable expense anticipated by the Department in selling the property.
+The fair market value will be determined by an appraisal conducted by a licensed appraiser.
+The appraiser will be selected by the Department and the Department will provide appraisal instructions; however, the operator may propose an appraiser to the Department.
+The appraisal will be performed in a timely manner, and a copy sent to the Department and the operator.
+The expense of the appraisal will be borne by the operator.
+The real property will be reappraised every three (3) years; ( ii.
+A description of the property and a site improvement survey plat to verify legal descriptions of the property and to identify the existence of recorded easements; ())

-iii. proof of ownership and title to the real property ()
+iii.
+Proof of ownership and title to the real property; (